Things NOT to do in Thailand

 As mentioned in earlier points above, Thais generally don’t like to have any sort of physical contact with anyone, whether it’s the locals or strangers.
 If you really want to meet and greet them, try doing that into their style which is by placing both your open palms together on your chest and bow down a little.
 Do not bow in front of a person of lower status or children as you would be embarrassing them.
 This act is known as WAI.

-Feel free to share your thoughts by comment below.
+- Feel free to share you thoughts by comment below

-If you find this interesting, please feel free to share with others.
+- If you find this interesting, please share with others.

 Thank you for your support